NeuroJSON/jsonlab/README.rst

 Here are the known issues:

-# 3D or higher dimensional cell/struct-arrays will be converted to 2D arrays;
+  * 3D or higher dimensional cell/struct-arrays will be converted to 2D arrays

-# When processing names containing multi-byte characters, Octave and MATLAB \
-can give different field-names; you can use feature('DefaultCharacterSet','latin1') \
-in MATLAB to get consistant results
+  * When processing names containing multi-byte characters, Octave and MATLAB can give different field-names; you can use feature('DefaultCharacterSet','latin1') in MATLAB to get consistant results

-# savejson can not handle class and dataset.
+  * savejson can not handle class and dataset.

-# saveubjson converts a logical array into a uint8 ([U]) array
+  * saveubjson converts a logical array into a uint8 ([U]) array

-# an unofficial N-D array count syntax is implemented in saveubjson.
-We are \
-actively communicating with the UBJSON spec maintainer to investigate the \
-possibility of making it upstream
+  * an unofficial N-D array count syntax is implemented in saveubjson.
+We are actively communicating with the UBJSON spec maintainer to investigate the possibility of making it upstream

-# loadubjson can not parse all UBJSON Specification (Draft 9) compliant \
-files, however, it can parse all UBJSON files produced by saveubjson.
+  * loadubjson can not parse all UBJSON Specification (Draft 9) compliant files, however, it can parse all UBJSON files produced by saveubjson.

 ==========================
 Contribution and feedback